Once A Soldier , Always a Soldier

 Together we have evolved into the premier retirement community for America’s military veterans.
 We offer modern facilities, dynamic activities, healthy meals, wellness programs, advanced care, and much more.
 The AFRH currently has two communities in Gulfport, MS (AFRH-G) and Washington, DC (AFRH-W).

 We take great pride in serving residents at AFRH.
 Each day, I am amazed by the remarkable individuals who live, work, and thrive here.
 Together, we are building a better retirement home for America’s veterans and a better workplace for our nation’s Federal workers.
 Below is the strategic platform of this fine organization.
 It was drafted in 2003, and we continually refine it as we learn.
 Enjoy.

-OUR MISSION – To get the word out to ALL Qualified Enlisted Veterans that they have a retirement home where THEY have a safe haven for the rest of their lives.
+To get the word out to ALL Qualified Enlisted Veterans that they have a retirement home where THEY have a safe haven for the rest of their lives

 “Person-centered Care” is defined as the careful manner in which Resident needs are considered while developing responsive plans of care and delivering meaningful services.

 We expect our workforce to achieve what we promise to Residents, staff and service partners.
 To ensure success, we measure progress and provide feedback to our customers.